MiamiOH-CSE274/02_Cpp/README.md

 std::cout << &x << std::endl; it would show a bunch of code on screen, and that's the address of the variable.

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?
 A pointer.
-I should declare like this: int* p;
+I should declare it like this: int* p;

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?
-Because we have garbage collector in Java, so it deallocate unused memory for us.
-However, we do not have it in C++, so we have to deallocate unused memory by ourself.
+Because we have garbage collector in Java, so it deallocates unused memory for us.
+However, we do not have it in C++.
+So, we have to deallocate unused memory by ourself.
 When we use "delete" in C++, the memory that store new operator objects get freed up.Any allocation of memory needs to be properly deallocated or a leak will occur and our programs won't run efficiently.

 #### 7. What is one question about C++ that you would like me to explain in class?
 Can you explain the use of pointers?
 I'm still confused after I read the material.